 Hearing Panels are cautioned of the due process concerns of considering a respondent's history of Code violations, as considering too long of a history involving different types of violations can unreasonably affect the severity of the discipline.
-Typically, Associations might look back a minimum of three (3) years, however, if there is consistency in the types of violations or if the violations are of the public trust, considering a longer history of violations could be appropriate in crafting meaningful discipline aimed at stopping the behavior.
-(Adopted 11/20)
+If there is consistency in the types of violations or if the violations are of the public trust, considering a longer history of violations could be appropriate in crafting meaningful discipline aimed at stopping the behavior.
+(Amended 11/23)